ViniFigS/ViniFigS/README.md

 - 👋 Hi, I’m @ViniFigS
-- 👀 I’m interested im turn myself in a IT specialist and ascend professionaly
+- 👀 I’m interested in learn programmation
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.linkedin.com/in/vinicius-figueiredo-790256189/